acenet-arc/cloud_from_a_to_z/_episodes/create-a-persistent-virtual-machine.md

 {: .callout}

 ## Adding SSH Security Rule
-To connect to the virtual machine we will be using SSH which communicates on port 22.
+To connect to the virtual machine we will be using SSH which uses port 22.
 To allow SSH connections into your virtual machine you will have to add a security rule to the *default* security group to allow it.
 To do this:
 * Go to the *Network* panel by selecting it form the lefthand menu.
 Then click *Security Groups*, again from the left hand menu, and in the row for the *default* security group click the *Manage Rules* button on the right. <br/>
 This will bring up a new panel showing all the rules for this security group.
 * Click the *+ Add Rule* button in the top right which brings up a new panel.